-Parents' knowledge of children's daycare experience incomplete, study findsDecember 11th, 2012 in Health /
+Parents' knowledge of children's daycare experience incomplete, study findsDecember 11, 2012 in Medicine & Health / Health

 Nearly 1.5 million Canadian children grow up living double lives: one at home with their parents and another in some form of childcare environment.
 While parents hope to be informed of what goes on when they're not around, a recent Concordia study suggests that parents ought to be more involved in the daycare experience, a major component of their child's development.